cloving-ai/cloving-cli/README.md

   - `shell`: Generate a shell command based on a prompt
   - `unit-tests`: Generate unit tests
   - `review`: Review the code for committed changes
-- `project`: Commands for managing Cloving projects
-  - `init`: Setup a new Cloving project inside a git branch
-  - `plan`: Plan the steps to complete the project
-  - `build`: Generate code to build the project
-  - `complete`: Clean up and finalize the project

 Most commands support the following options:
 - `-s, --silent`: Run the command without asking for confirmation of submitting prompts